SAP Negotiations

 Actionable Advice for Procurement: Start with a needs-based scope: require internal stakeholders to justify every component in the SAP proposal.
 Challenge โ€œwe might use that laterโ€ items โ€“ if itโ€™s not in a funded project plan, consider cutting it and adding in later when real.

-Negotiate future entitlements: for example, โ€œWe will purchase 5000 more user licenses next year at the same per-unit price as this yearโ€ as an addendum, so you lock in pricing without buying now.
-Make sure any such options are documented.
-Itโ€™s also useful to include a clause that unused licenses can be credited against other products (this ties to flexibility in Tip 9).
+Negotiate future entitlements: for example, โ€œWe will purchase 5000 more user licenses next year at the same per-unit price as this year,โ€ as an addendum, so you lock in pricing without having to buy now.

-If your CIO wants to secure a module now โ€œjust in case,โ€ try putting a percentage of that spend into a pool of consulting services or training insteadโ€”at least those will be used to drive adoption.
+If your CIO wants to secure a module now, โ€œjust in case,โ€ consider allocating a percentage of that spend to a pool of consulting services or training.
+At least those resources will be used to drive adoption.

-Keep a vigilant eye during negotiations for anything that smells like shelfware.
 Often, procurement has to be the bad guy, saying, โ€œDo we need that now?โ€ to counter internal optimism and SAPโ€™s upsell.
 By right-sizing the deal, you minimize waste and preserve the budget for later phases or other priorities.

 11. Evaluate Cloud vs. On-Prem (RISE with SAP vs Traditional) Strategically